Gepardec/Hogarama/docs/source/gettingstarted.rst

 Install Hogarama
 -----------------

-Our infrastructure code is capable of deploying individual resource :code:`amq, hogajama, fluentd, ...` or resource groups such as :code:`hogarama-all` and :code:`keycloak-all`.
+Our infrastructure code is capable of deploying individual resource :code:`amq, hogajama, fluentd, ...` or resource groups such as :code:`hogarama-all`, :code:`keycloak-all` or  :code:`all`.

 To install Hogarama we will use the group for simplicity.
 You can however do a deployment of individual resources to e.g. upgrade only this particular resource as well.
 If in doubt use the :code:`--help` flag to get the latest usage messages for the script.

 .. code-block:: bash

-  OCP-Infrastructure/helm/scripts/hogarama.sh install --resource hogarama-all
+  OCP-Infrastructure/wrapper/hogarama_wrapper.sh install --resource hogarama-all

 If you need to install keycloak as well you can run

 .. code-block:: bash

-  OCP-Infrastructure/helm/scripts/hogarama.sh install --resource keycloak-all
+  OCP-Infrastructure/wrapper/hogarama_wrapper.sh install --resource keycloak-all

 Upgrade Hogarama